 Stop a debt collector from contacting you

 To request a debt collector not contact you, send a “cease and desist” letter requesting the debt collector only correspond with you by way of U.S. Mail.
-To insure the debt collector receives the letter you should send it certified, return receipt.
+To ensure the debt collector receives the letter you should send it certified, return receipt.

 Sending the letter certified mail helps you maintain proof for your records in case you need it at a later date.
 It also keeps the debt collector from claiming they never received the letter.